 If this sounds familiar, you don’t have to just put up with a bloated inbox.
 InMoat’s Smart Filters are automatically set up for users and constantly update and improve themselves through careful AI-powered learning behind the scenes.

 Dipping your toe in the water is a great way to figure out how your emails can work for you.
 By understanding where you need to save time, you can start playing around with filters, labels, and categories to give yourself back a little bit more time during busy work weeks.

 Luckily, InMoat goes one step further and does this for you automatically.
 So instead of sinking time into creating keyword rules, why not give yourself a break?
-Give InMoat a try and request a demo today.
+Give InMoat a try today.